.NET

 IDisposable collector = DotNetRuntimeStatsBuilder.Default(metrics).StartCollecting();

-To enable collection of these metrics with custom settings, add the following code block after the MetricsBuilder:
+For custom settings, use the following code block after the MetricsBuilder:

 IDisposable collector = DotNetRuntimeStatsBuilder